Town of Webb UFSD School Profile 2017-2018

 Community & School

 Extracurricular1.
-We offer a large variety of extracurricular clubs, such as Key Club, Jr. Key Club, Science and Art clubs, Big Sisters, National Honor Society, Yearbook, and Student Council.2.
-We have strong vocal and instrumental programs and have over 70% student participation.3.
+We offer a large variety of extracurricular clubs, such as Key Club, Jr. Key Club, Science and Art clubs, National Honor Society, Yearbook, and Student Council.2.
+We have strong vocal and instrumental programs and have over 60% student participation.3.
 A variety of sports programs are available, with at least two choices for students each sports season.High School AcademicsWe run a traditional schedule in a 6 day cycle with 10 periods.
 This schedule allows students to take a large number of credits.
 Full credit classes meet every day and are 40 minute instructional periods.
 Students must carry 8 credits at all times, and achieve 22 credits before graduation; however, most of our students graduate with anywhere from 28-32 credits.
 Occupational Education programs are offered via the Howard G. Sackett Technical Center in Glenfield, N.Y.
 Grading is numerical on a 100 point scale with a passing grade of 65.
 Class rank is based on a weighted average.
 College and Advanced Placement courses are weighted 5 points in determining averages for rank in class.
 Unweighted grade point averages are documented on every transcript.
 Advanced Placement, College Now courses, and certain college preparatory classes that receive weighting have an asterisk next to them on student transcripts.
 PE is not used in averaging.
 Final ranking is computed at the end of 7 semesters.
-We offer three advanced placement classes in addition to nine concurrent dual enrollment college courses offered via HCCC.
+We offer three advanced placement classes in addition to sixteen concurrent dual enrollment college courses offered via HCCC.
 We strive to meet the diverse educational needs and goals of all our students.
-This is evident by the fact that we have students who, for example, are attending technical schools/colleges and two graduates who are attending/have graduated from Harvard University recently.
+We have a new partnership with HCCC that allows students, if they choose, to earn enough college credits to complete their first year of college while in high school.

-Profile of the Class of 2016: 24/35 graduates (56%) are attending 4 year colleges/universities, 8/35 graduates (28%) are attending 2 year colleges, 1 graduate is entering a technical school program, 1 graduate enlisted in the US Navy and 1 graduate entered the work force.
+Profile of the Class of 2017: 65% of the graduates are attending 4 year colleges/universities, 30% are attending 2 year colleges, and one graduate enlisted in the US Marines.